Broad Discipline of Language, Culture and Communication

-- A Major and a Minor/Free Electives (123 credits + 3 Work-Integrated Education training credits)
+- A Major and a Minor (123 credits + 3 training credits of Work-Integrated Education)

-Single Discipline Major (123 credits + 3 Work-Integrated Education training credits)
+- Single Discipline Major (123 credits + 3 training credits of Work-Integrated Education)

-Double Major (156 credits + 3 Work-Integrated Education training credits)
+- Double Majors (156 credits + 3 training credits of Work-Integrated Education)

-Students can apply to study a Minor programme offered within or outside the Faculty of Humanities in Year Two.
-The Minor programmes offered by the Faculty include:
+Students can apply for studying a Minor programme offered within or outside the Faculty of Humanities in Year Two.
+Minor programmes offered by the Faculty include:

 Faculty of Humanities